Petrimus/chuck-norris-jokes/README.md

 https://legends-norris.herokuapp.com/

 ## With Docker
-You can also copy Dockerfile from the repository and automate the cloning process.
+You can also copy Dockerfile_dev_env from the repository and automate the cloning process.